|

 Implementation

-A balance of spelling, editing, handwriting, grammar and punctuation skills are taught directly through daily English lessons.
+| A balance of spelling, editing, handwriting, grammar and punctuation skills are taught directly through daily English lessons.
 Pupils then apply their skills through motivating and creative writing tasks covering a wide range of genres over the year/school.
 Writing tasks are frequently linked to cross curricular topics and texts to ensure pupils can apply their skills in a range of contexts.
 Good examples are shared with children and modelling displays high expectations.
-Magpie walls are used regularly to support children with developing a range of ambitious and interesting vocabulary to use in their writing linked to their reading.
+In Key Stage 2, Magpie books are used to support children with developing a range of ambitious and interesting vocabulary to use in their writing linked to their reading.
 Children are inspired to write through the use of a range of media to engage all learners.
 Pupils are encouraged to express their individuality through their writing and given opportunities to present their writing to others.
+Handwriting is taught from Reception using a pre-cursive style, joining letters from Year 1.
+Pupils have regular opportunities to practise handwriting skills throughout the week to develop a clear, fluent style. |

 English – Spoken Language

-Our curriculum recognises the importance of spoken language in pupil’s learning right across the curriculum.
-We ensure pupils have every opportunity to acquire and use a wide vocabulary, and the skills to communicate their thinking and understanding to a range of audiences.
+Intent | Our curriculum recognises the importance of spoken language in pupil’s learning right across the curriculum.
+We ensure pupils have every opportunity to acquire and use a wide vocabulary, and the skills to communicate their thinking and understanding to a range of audiences. |

-Our lessons are structured to ensure speaking and listening is at the heart of learning.
+Implementation | Our lessons are structured to ensure speaking and listening is at the heart of learning.
 Pupils frequently communicate their ideas, views and opinions in paired, group and class discussions.
 Children are taught what it means to be a good listener and develop their understanding of how to listen respectfully and politely to others.
 Carefully planned for subject specific vocabulary is taught through our topics and pupils take part in debates and presentations to hone their communication skills.
 Children are encouraged to develop their responses through careful questioning from the teachers and children are taught to follow on from each others’ ideas.
 Children develop their questioning across the curriculum, for example understanding how to ask varied scientific questions showing curiosity using a range of vocabulary.
+Six oracy projects run throughout the year in each class.
+This is an opportunity for children to develop, rehearse and showcase their spoken language skills in a range of contexts linking to their cross-curricular learning.
+Prompts are displayed in every classroom and used in the oracy lessons as well as throughout the rest of the curriculum when children are using their oracy skills. |

 Maths